 Winning songs from the Live section are recorded in professional studios.
 Songs from other sections may be re-recorded dependant on availability of sponsor studios.
 All songs are mastered before release as digital downloads.

-Winners (3) of the Live Performance Section will receive: $250 cash prize, Recording and mastering of your winning song for download release, 12 months SCALA membership, 12 months Song Central membership (for future FOOM entries).
+Winners (3) of the Live Performance Section will receive: $250.00 cash prize, Recording and mastering of your winning song for download release.

-Winners (3) of the Recorded section will receive: $250 cash prize, Mastering (and re-recording subject to studio availability) of winning songs for download release, 12 months SCALA membership, 12 months Song Central membership (for future FOOM entries).
+Winners (3) of the Recorded section will receive: $250.00 cash prize, Mastering (and re-recording subject to studio availability) of winning songs for download release.

-Winner (1) of the Instrumental Section will receive: $250-00 cash, Mastering (and re-recording subject to studio availability) of winning songs for download release, 12 months SCALA membership, 12 months Song Central membership (for future FOOM entries).
+Winner (1) of the Instrumental Section will receive: $250.00 cash prize, Mastering (and re-recording subject to studio availability) of winning songs for download release.

-Winner (1) of the Lyrics will receive: $150.00 cash, 12 months SCALA membership, 12 months Song Central membership (for future FOOM entries), Lyrics printed in SCALA Newsletter.
+Winner (1) of the Lyrics will receive: $150.00 cash, Lyrics printed in SCALA Newsletter.

 Q: Is there a limit on the number of songs I can enter?